 A favourite spot for visitors during the summer months is this restaurant’s scenic terrace.
 The terrace provides beautiful panoramic views of the historic centre of the town, with the horizon dominated by Prague Castle.
 The terrace is open year-round, and in the winter months is covered to keep out the weather.
 International cuisine – with many Italian dishes – is on the menu.
 Most mains are around 300 CZK, while some seafood specialities of the house are quite expensive.

 Address: Staroměstské náměstí 29, Prague 1; www.hoteluprince.cz

-Rickshaw restaurant, situated on the second floor of the Corinthia Hotel, offers oriental cuisine – the combination of Thai, Chinese, Japanese, Philippine, Singaporean, Indonesian and Malaysian flavours.
+Rickshaw restaurant, situated on the second floor of the Corinthia Hotel, offers oriental cuisine, combining Thai, Chinese, Japanese, Philippine, Singaporean, Indonesian, and Malaysian flavours.
 The intimate setting offers great romantic feelings.
 Mains range from 300 to 600 CZK.